akiryk/tutorials-learning-lessons/Javascript/js-hard-parts-fem.md

 | fetch/xhr | network requests |

 ### Event Loop

-There's an important feature of JS called the 'event loop'.
-This is the thing that controls what happens when, and it has strict rules.
+There are three main lists of operation in JavaScript:
+- the main synchronous thread, which includes the call stack
+- a microtask queue, which is a list of things to do based on asynchronous events (e.g. promises)
+- a task queue or callback queue, which handles functions called back from setTimer or setInterval

+The event loop has these rules
 1. Handle things in the main thread first
+2. Handle things in the `microtask queue` next
-2. Handle things in the callback queue only once main thread is complete.
+3. Handle things in the callback queue aka `task queue` only once main thread is complete.